 Yesterday we defined faith as having trust and belief in things we cannot fully see or fully comprehend.
 To be faithful means to be checked in.
 Today’s reflection will address what it means to be faithful to God, and what it means to be “checked in” with God.

 I have never stopped believing in God.
 I’ve never tried another faith or belief system.
 But I have not always been faithful to God.
-I have not always been faithful in prayer, or in making holy choices, or in giving Him glory and thanksgiving or in loving my neighbor.
+I have not always been faithful in prayer, in making holy choices, in giving Him glory and thanksgiving, or in loving my neighbor.
 If we are honest with ourselves, we all fall short of these things at times, perhaps even regularly.

 The good thing about the choice to be faithful is that it is a choice we can make at any time.
-Any day is a good day to pray, make good choices, give glory to God or to love your neighbor.
+Any day is a good day to pray, make good choices, give glory to God, or love your neighbor.

 To be faithful means to do these things not only out of obligation or fear but out of desire.
 The turning point in the Christian life, I believe, is when we have a desire for these choices to pray, live a “holy” life, give glory to God and help our neighbor, and when this desire becomes a daily joy.
 There are some faithful people whose primary focus in life is the joyful practice of these things.

 We have to learn to be faithful to God.
 We have to train our minds and our hearts so that they are consistently faithful.
 This takes time.
-It also requires encouragement of others.
+It also requires encouragement from others.
 Our encouragers include our priest, perhaps our spiritual father (the priest to whom we offer confession, with whom we can discuss our sense of faithfulness), and our peers – our families and our friends – who lead us by example and who lead us through encouragement.